-Karen Dana was born in 1982 in Mexico City as a third generation of Mexican Jewish that migrated to Mexico from Syria.
+Karen Dana was born in 1982 in Mexico City as a third generation Jewish that migrated to Mexico from Syria.

 She received a BFA from The National Institute of Fine Arts in Mexico City (2005) and earned her MFA degree at Hunter College, New York (2011), where she based her art studio up until 2017.
 Her early work consists of scenes where family dynamics evoked visual tension in a composition.